The accidental team that's changing baseball in Zambia

 Chondoka kept fighting.
 As the sports manager for the University of Zambia, he tried to make baseball a college sport.
 He now runs the sports management program and fields a softball team at Copperbelt University in Kitwe.

-When he met the Chilundu Lions, he saw the future of Zambian baseball staring back at him.
+When he met the Chilundu Leopards, he saw the future of Zambian baseball staring back at him.

 For the kids, it was a treat to see this adult who knew the game and could tell them about it in their native language.
 He worked the kids hard, harder than the McCurdys.